 Anyone who talks about relationships or marriage advice is probably sick of saying communication is critical, but it’s a cliche for a reason.
 If you can nail this, everything else in your marriage is going to get a lot easier.
 I have a more complete guide on communication exercises for couples or, if your communication is normally fine and you’re just a little out of sync, try some conversation starters for married couples.

-For a healthy married life, it’s crucial for partners to be able to honestly communicate with their spouse.
+For a healthy married life, it’s crucial for partners to be able to honestly communicate with their spouses.
 If your husband is used to keeping his feelings bottled up instead of talking to you about it, his unmet expectations can cause him to feel angry toward you.
 If he feels ignored for some reason or if you’ve been really occupied with work or your child, he might feel resentful and left out.
 In an ideal situation, he could open up and you two could work things out.
 If there’s a lack of communication on his part, he manifests his frustration as temper tantrums.

 He’s Had a Rough Childhood.

 How was your husband’s childhood?
 Did he grow up with supportive parents or wrathful ones seething with anger every time he made a mistake?
-Growing up with unreasonable and judgmental parents tend to have a long-lasting effect on every relationship a person forms in his life later on.
+Growing up with unreasonable and judgmental parents tends to have a long-lasting effect on every relationship a person forms in his life later on.

 Maybe the only time he felt heard was when he yelled.
 If his parents had anger issues and didn’t practice expressing it in a healthy way, he might have grown up thinking violent and aggressive blow-ups are normal.
 If he has low self-esteem due to his troubled childhood, he might feel unworthy of anything good and that might unknowingly make him resentful toward you.